Filtered formal groups, Cartier duality, and derived algebraic geometry: Basic notions from derived algebraic geometry

-for any derived scheme \end{thm}
+for any derived scheme. \end{thm}

-\begin{rem} At its core, this is a consequence of \cite[Theorem 4.4]{carlsson2008derived} on derived completions in stable homotopy, giving a model for the completion of a $A$-module spectrum along a map of ring spectra $f: A \to B $ to be the totalization of a certain cosimplicial diagram of spectra obtained via a certain co-Nerve construction. \end{rem}
+\begin{rem} At its core, this is a consequence of \cite[Theorem 4.4]{carlsson2008derived} on derived completions in stable homotopy, giving a model for the completion of an $A$-module spectrum along a map of ring spectra $f\colon A \to B $ to be the totalization of a certain cosimplicial diagram of spectra obtained via a certain co-Nerve construction.
+See Bhatt's work on completions and derive de Rham cohomology in \cite{bhatt2012completions} for related results. \end{rem}